chulminy/CIVE497-CIVE700/README.md

 |Jan 19 at 8:30 am|Review Class 04 and 05, introduce HW02, and Q&A |Please watch and study **Class 04** and **05** before joining the meeting|
 * All in-person office hours will be canceled.
 However, students feel free to send the instructor a chat message through MS Team if they have questions.

+## Fair Contingencies for Emergency Remote Teaching
+We are facing unusual and challenging times.
+The course outline presents the instructor’s intentions for course assessments, their weights, and due dates in Winter 2022.
+As best as possible, we will keep to the specified assessments, weights, and dates.
+To provide contingency for unforeseen circumstances, **the instructor reserves the right to modify course topics and/or assessments and/or weight and/or deadlines with due and fair notice to students.** In the event of such challenges, the instructor will work with the Department/Faculty to find reasonable and fair solutions that respect rights and workloads of students, staff, and faculty.

 ## Announcement
 * **Dec 16, 2021:** Please see a new announcement regarding online start to the winter term.
 * **Nov 17, 2021:** The CEE guidelines for the minimum requirements for audit (AUD) are (1) attend at least 10 weeks of class and (2) complete the equivalent of a t lest of the graded items (assignments, project, midterm) with an overall grade of at least 70%.
 However, the instructor does not recommend auditing this course because unless students does homework assignment in this course, they will not learn much.
 Since the lectures were already uploaded in the [**course website**](previous/w2021#lecture-video), please watch these videos rather than auditing.